CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-1/Readme.md

 _It's for the same reason, we need to do_ __forward declaration__ _in many places while creating state machines.
 In the example above, the statemachine needs to know its starting state, but we can not completely define starting state as starting state needs to know the state machine it belongs to.
 So here is how the state is defined_
 ```
 struct firstState;
+// State Machine need to know starting state
 struct statemachine : sc::state_machine<statemachine, firstState> {};
+// Starting state needs to know which state machine it belongs to
 struct firstState : sc::simple_state<firstState, statemachine> {};

 ```
-_just like state machines, states also use CRTP patters and takes the statemachine instance as a 2nd paramter.__
+_just like state machines, states also use CRTP patters and takes the statemachine instance as a 2nd template paramter.__

-_Now this is a totally valid state machine. we can make it run by writing the following code_
+_Now this is a totally valid state machine. we can make it compile and run by writing the following code_
 ```
 int main() {
 	statemachine sm;